zsam56/web-dev-challenge/README.md

 Choose one (or more) of the following features to add the the page:
 - Upon checking a phrase, add it to a running list of the previous 10 phrases entered and the results of it they were a palidrome to the page
-- Add a toggle that allows someone specify rather they want punctuation to be included in checking if something is a palindrome
+- Add a toggle that allows someone to specify rather they want punctuation to be included in checking if something is a palindrome
-- Add a toggle that allows someone specify rather they want whitespace to be included in checking if something is a palindrome
+- Add a toggle that allows someone to specify rather they want whitespace to be included in checking if something is a palindrome

 ### Part 4 (Optional) - Making it better